samkearney/esta-ngl/docs/standard_objects/condition.rst

 Indicates the minimum value of a referenced property instance for which this condition is considered valid.

-This attribute should be excluded, and will be ignored when the Kind attribute is defined as *exclusive*.
+This attribute should be excluded, and will be ignored when the Style attribute is defined as *exclusive*.

 .. _standard-objects-condition-max: